harshagurnani/CaDataAnalysis_GoC/README.md

 # CaDataAnalysis_GoC
-Scripts for preprocessing 3D imaging data and video recordings, associated with Gurnani et al 2020.
+Scripts for preprocessing 3D imaging data and video recordings, associated with __"Multidimensional population activity in an electrically coupled inhibitory circuit in the cerebellar cortex"__ by Gurnani & Silver, Neuron 2021.